axibase/axibase-charts/syntax/udf.md

 endscript
 ```

-Use custom window function in any setting that supports referencing functions by name, for example, in `value` and `format` setting.
+Use custom window function in any setting that supports referencing functions by name, for example, in `value` or `format` setting.

 ```ls
 value = return checkRange(value);